threnjen/boardgamegeek/README.md

 We will address and solve these problems for this system:

    * Plan for fast data acquisition and cleaning to allowing frequent system updates
+   * Deal with computational cost of recommendation system
    * Address Cold Start problem with a specific new user plan
+   * Overcome catalog coverage challenge using synthetic content-based data
-   * Overcome the sparse matrix problem with synthetic content-based data
+   * Overcome the sparse matrix challenge using synthetic content-based data
-   * Overcome the BGG-specific problem with synthetic content-based data
+   * Overcome the BGG-specific challenge using synthetic content-based data
-   * Deal with computational cost by offering on-the-fly recommendations in addition to deeper daily model update

 ## Methodology